m-tari/credit_card_approval_ml/README.md

 Dataset is available in this repository.

-I have used Logistic Regression Model to train and test
+I have used Logistic Regression Model to train and test the Credit Card Approval dataset.